-California Aeronautical University is a closed campus, and all visitors must check-in and receive proper credentialing to be on campus.
+California Aeronautical University values campus safety and provides on-campus safety officers.
+The University is a closed campus and all visitors must check-in and receive proper credentialing to be on campus.
 All visitors must adhere to the University's Visitor Policy.
-The Visitor Policy creates a structure for employees and students to host visitors on campus and residents to bring guests into the Residence Hall.
+The Visitor Policy creates a structure for employees and students to host visitors on campus and residents to bring visitors into the Residence Hall.
 In full support of the educational component of its mission, California Aeronautical University promotes the expectation of professionalism and views academic responsibility as everyone's primary focus.
 Therefore, an environment conducive to study takes precedence over socializing in the student's residence on nights and weekends.
 Further, any type of violation of the University's policy can harm the community's ultimate goal of academic success.
 The guidelines for visitation are grounded in this academic mission and are designed to balance a student's responsibilities with individual and group needs.